ethereum-optimism/community-hub/src/docs/contribute/README.md

 ## 🏛️ Governance

 The Optimism Collectives governance is an incredibly collective and exciting space that is growing and evolving.
 Plenty of opportunities to have impact!
+All work supported or executed by the Collective should be in pursuit of our [Collective Intents](https://gov.optimism.io/t/collective-intents/5874).

 * An easy place to start is to look at the [Get a Grant](../governance/get-a-grant.md) page.
 This is an easy way to see what governance is looking for.
 * Before getting into our governance its highly recommended to [understand our unique governance set up](../governance/README.md).
 * If you are serious about getting into governance you can get involved in the Token House by [becoming a Delegate](../governance/delegate.md).
 This is a serious responsibility, so make sure you [understand what is required of you](../governance/existing-delegate.md).
 * There is also the [Citizens House](../governance/citizens-house.md).
 You can read more about [Citizenship here](../governance/citizenship.md).
+* If you are a delegate already involved and voting, looking for additional ways to help the Collective, reach out to lavande@optimism.io.

 ## 🫡 Marketing

 The Optimism Vision is big!
-And Visions this big need whole teams to help make them real.
+And Visions this big need to be amplified by a diverse & aligned group to help make it real.

 * The [Ambassadors program](./contribution-path/Ambassador-req.md) enables community members to create focused content to bring the Vision closer to reality.
 If you have a talent for writing, design or visuals, come get involved!
 * If your project wants some marketing love, you have options!
 Get your dapp in front of the Optimism community with our [Demo Day (once every two weeks)](./demo-day.md).